rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 **Notes**

-- We classified references between "SBS/AHT adherents" and "agnostics" when this was relevant.
+- We classified references between "SBS/AHT adherents" and "agnostics" when this distinction was relevant.
 - Some references may appear multiple times in different categories.
 - References only available in French are indicated with a flag&nbsp;&nbsp;🇫🇷.
 - This bibliography will be completed over time.
-Contact me by email (see website sidebar/footer) to propose any corrections or additions.
+Contact me by email (see sidebar/footer on this page) to propose any corrections or additions.

 ### Table of contents